Utini2000/Zendure-Solarflow-Local-HomeAssistant/README.md

 BAT1_SERIAL_NUMBER: Serial number of the battery on the 1st Hub (e.g., CO4...).

-HUB1_IP_ADDRESS: Local IP address of the 1st Hub (e.g., 192.168.178.50).
+OBSOLETE in current version: HUB1_IP_ADDRESS: Local IP address of the 1st Hub (e.g., 192.168.178.50).

 HUB2_SERIAL_NUMBER: Serial number of the 2nd SolarFlow Hub.

 BAT2_SERIAL_NUMBER: Serial number of the battery on the 2nd Hub.

-HUB2_IP_ADDRESS: Local IP address of the 2nd Hub.
+OBSOLETE in current version: HUB2_IP_ADDRESS: Local IP address of the 2nd Hub.

 shellypro3em_SHELLY_ID: Unique ID of the Shelly 3EM (the part following shellypro3em_ in the entity ID).